SEB-9-BH/first-react-lesson/function-components/README.md

 # ![Building Your First React App - Function Components](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to create and export function components in React.

 ## Function components